Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Abstract

 \section{Abstract}

 \textbf{ Removal or cancellation of noise has wide-spread applications for imaging and acoustics.
-In every-day-life applications, denoising may even include generative aspects which are unfaithful to the ground truth.
-For scientific applications, however, denoising must reproduce the ground truth accurately.
+In every-day-life applications, denoising may even include generative aspects, which are unfaithful to the ground truth.
+For scientific use, however, denoising must reproduce the ground truth accurately.
 Here, we show how data can be denoised via a deep convolutional neural network such that weak signals appear with quantitative accuracy.
 In particular, we study X-ray diffraction on crystalline materials.
 We demonstrate that weak signals stemming from charge ordering, insignificant in the noisy data, become visible and accurate in the denoised data.
 This success is enabled by supervised training of a deep neural network with pairs of \emph{measured} low- and high-noise data.
-This way, the neural network learns about the statistical properties of the noise.
-We demonstrate that using artificial noise (such as Poisson and Gaussian) does not yield such quantitatively accurate results.
+We demonstrate that using artificial noise does not yield such quantitatively accurate results.
 Our approach thus illustrates a practical strategy for noise filtering that can be applied to challenging acquisition problems.}